Pages from the book, "The Philosophy and Science of Health"--Dr.

 of this disease.
 In its beginnings, it became well known to physicians

-suffer from one or more symptoms of this disease.
-One third of the US
+from one or more symptoms of this disease.
+One third of the US population

-population is morbidly obese; half of the population is overweight.
+is morbidly obese; half of the population is overweight.
+Type II diabetes,

-Type II diabetes, also called adult-onset diabetes, now appears routinely
+also called adult-onset diabetes, now appears routinely in six-year-old

-endocrine system.
-This was well known to the physicians of the 1930s
+system.
+This was well known to the physicians of the 1930s as insulin-resistant

-of other essential nutrition that the body needs to cope with the metabolic
+nutrition that the body needs to cope with the metabolic consequences

 All fats and oils are not equal.
 Some are healthy and beneficial; many,